Jim E. Mora

-James Ernest Mora (born May 24, 1935) is an American former football coach who served as a head coach in the National Football League (NFL) for 15 seasons.
+James Ernest Mora (born May 24, 1935) is an American football coach who served as a head coach in the National Football League (NFL) for 15 seasons.
 He was the head coach of the New Orleans Saints from 1986 to 1996 and the Indianapolis Colts from 1998 to 2001.
 Mora was also the head coach of the Philadelphia/Baltimore Stars of the first iteration of the United States Football League (USFL) during its three years of existence and led the team to all three championship games, winning two.

 As an NFL head coach, Mora was known for turning the Saints and Colts, two consistently losing franchises, into perennial postseason contenders.
 He became the first coach to lead the Saints to a winning record and playoff berth in 1987, their 21st season, earning him NFL Coach of the Year honors.
 However, his reputation was affected by going winless in the NFL postseason, in addition to impassioned postgame tirades and press conferences.
 Mora finished his career with a winning percentage of .527, the highest of NFL coaches without a playoff win.
 He is the father of former NFL and current collegiate head coach Jim L. Mora.

 Early life

 Born in Glendale, California, Mora became an Eagle Scout in 1950 and was presented the Distinguished Eagle Scout Award as an adult by the Boy Scouts of America.
-Mora was a tight end at Occidental College, a member of the Alpha Tau Omega fraternity, and graduated in 1957.
+Mora was an all-league end at University High School in Los Angeles and played tight end at Occidental College, where he was a member of the Alpha Tau Omega fraternity, and graduated in 1957.
 His college roommate was Jack Kemp, an all star quarterback with the Buffalo Bills, U.S congressman from New York for 18 years and presidential candidate in 1988.
 Another teammate was Ron Botchan, who went on to become a successful NFL game official.